Sankar8098/TheBlackXYZ-Bot/README.md

  view_thumb - view your saved thumbnail
  del_thumb - delete your saved thumbnail
- stream -generate online stream and direct download link of your file
+ stream -generate online stream and direct download link of your file save - restrict download content from you link join - send invite link of restricted channel you want download content telegraph - get any post link telegraph  5 MB stickerid - to get sticker ID font - to get text to amazing font purgerequests - all jion request delete form database totalrequests - get total number of jion request from your database
 ```

 # Any Doubt To Deoply Repository Contact Me - 💯